neofright/scrape-plex-albumart-bash/README.md

 However because my Plex account uses 2FA there was no easy way to run the script periodically with cron.

-Because of this, I decided that I could probably read the Plex database directly and copy files directly on my server.
+Because of this, I decided that I could probably read the Plex database directly on my server instead.

-This script will probably make some people barf, and I am not a DBA, so it certainly can be optimised beyond its current state.

-With that said, it works just fine.

 ## Usage:
 Edit the contents of these variables: